 The International Development (INTD) program is designed for future professionals who are interested in creating innovative solutions to tackle development challenges around the world.
-The program prepares students for jobs in the Canadian and international Non-Governmental Organizations (NGOs) as well as UN agencies.
+The program prepares students for jobs in the Canadian and international Non-Governmental Organizations (NGOs) as well as United Nations (UN) agencies.
 The INTD certificate may also serve as an entry to a master’s degree in a relevant field.

 If you previously earned a college diploma or university degree, you may be eligible to benefit from the unique courses in the three-semester college program.

 The program provides students with opportunities to connect with international development organizations in Canada and abroad.
 In summer, our students are given the opportunity to travel abroad to experience the dynamic of development in the field and to further develop their areas of interest.
 INTD students also participate in Canadian forums and events to improve their professional networks for future employment and to learn about Canada’s unique role and practices in the larger international development context.

 Program OutlinePrinter Friendly